AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 </UIView>
 ```

-Inside each `<Component>` tag you can specify one or more component properties to be changed.
+Inside each `<Component>` selector you can specify one or more component properties to be changed.
 A descriptive list of the properties
 of each component can be found by decompiling `ColossalManaged.dll` or by using ModTools.

 Component properties are defined like this: